 Hui E! have collated a list of government and philanthropic funding that is available specifically to community organisations and groups who are delivering frontline services during Covid-19.
 It does not include existing funding streams available to groups.

 We will continue updating this page as new information becomes available.
 If you know of other funding sources, please let us know at firstname.lastname@example.org

 Special offer from Strategic Grants

 Needing help to find out what grants your community organisation or group is eligible for?
 Join up with the GEM Local Online grants management system run by Strategic Grants.
 GEM Local provides your local community group with a complete grant-seeking solution.

-Strategic Grants currently has a half-price offer for Hui E! supporters with revenue under $1M.
+Strategic Grants offers a 25% discount for Hui E! supporters with revenue under $1M.